scoutnet/plugins.typo3.sh_scoutnet_kalender/README.md

 `make test`

-you can use the -phpx suffix to indicate which php version you want to check e.g. `make test-php73`
+you can use the -phpx suffix to indicate which php version you want to check e.g. `make test-php81`

 for only testing a special function or php version there are different suffixes.
 For Example:

-- `make lintTest-php73`
+- `make lintTest-php81`
-- `make unitTest-php74`
+- `make unitTest-php83`
-- `make unitTest`        Will call Unit tests with php7.3 and php 7.4
+- `make unitTest`        Will call Unit tests with php 8.1 through php 8.3

+For running only certain tests use:

+- `TEST_FILE=$(pwd)/Tests/Functional/Plugins/WebringPluginTest.php EXTRA_TEST_OPTIONS='--filter testRedirect' make functionalTest-php80`

 Testing with PhpStorm: Setup new remote PHP interpreter.
 Docker-Compose: